Cheap solar panels are changing the world

 We have power demand growth well ahead of our solar and wind deployment potential, even assuming the rosiest production growth forecasts for the next ten years.
 That gap is being filled with natural gas, based on infrastructure with 20 to 40-year financing timelines.
 Not building a nuclear plant today means more gas generators burning through the 2060s.
 (I’m assuming we build and deploy solar and wind as quickly as possible, too.)

-• robertlagrant an hour ago
+• robertlagrant 5 months ago

 > Are you saying we should build nuclear now because we didn't then?